kosshi-net/matrix-bot/README.md

 v2 sync, history via context api, room state, and all the relevant APIs for moderating a room and its users.
 Notably, e2ee support is currently missing.

-Since 2024-04-17 this project is being migration to TypeScript.
+Since 2024-04-17 this project is being migrated to TypeScript.

 ## Commands and usage
 See [docs/commands.md](./docs/commands.md)